 Because firmer mattresses tend to outlast softer models, the Plank has a longer-than-average expected lifespan compared to other all-foam beds.
 It also isolates motion transfer for couples and does not make any noise when bearing weight.

-The Plank has a price-point of $999 in a Queen-size, making it highly affordable for a flippable mattress.
+The Plank has is priced very affordably for a flippable mattress.
 Brooklyn Bedding also offers free shipping in the contiguous U.S., as well as a 120-night sleep trial and a 10-year warranty.

 Why we like it:

 - Made from natural and organic materials

 - Exceptional durability and support

 - Relatively low-priced

 - 25-year warranty

 The Birch Mattress is a luxury hybrid made from sustainably sourced materials.
 Its components include an organic-cotton cover, natural and organic wool batting, and a Talalay latex comfort layer.
 These materials create a responsive, medium-firm (6.5) surface that provides moderate yet consistent body conforming for sleepers in all positions.